Bachelor of Education: Canada and the United States

 In Canada and the United States, this degree is awarded for coursework completed within a programme lasting one to five years, depending on the requirements established by the place where the province or state in which the university is located.
 In Canada, a B.Ed. degree is required for teaching certification.

 A B.Ed. programme may have direct entry from high school; as a combined degree with another bachelor's degree (e.g., B.A./B.Ed.); or as an after-degree programme where the candidate has obtained a bachelor's degree, usually in the field in which the student wishes to teach.
 A good rapport or previous experience with young children or teens is also a desired characteristic of applicants.

 There are several streams to a Bachelor of Education, each corresponding to the particular level of instruction.
 In the United States, this includes elementary school education, middle school education, and high school education.
 Students in the elementary education stream generally study for a Liberal Studies degree.
 In the high school (secondary education) stream, the student specialises in one to two subject areas.
 Upon completion of the degree, they will prepare and eventually sit for the state's Board of Education certification examination.

 A typical B.Ed. program may include coursework in pedagogy, educational psychology, educational policy and leadership, assessment, curriculum development; and lesson planning, social justice, special education, and instructional technology.

+Colombia

+While the word "licenciatura" is often used in Spanish-speaking countries to refer to all bachelor's degrees, in Colombia it refers exclusively to bachelor's degrees focused on education whose purpose is to educate the student to become a teacher.
+These programs have autonomy in defining their study plans, within the framework of the guidelines established by the Ministry of National Education.
+Specifically, 5443 of June 30, 2010, and Resolution 6966 of August 2010, detail the quality standards associated with the curriculum, profiles, basic and professional competencies, mobility, teaching staff, and pedagogical practice.
+They are also governed by Decree 1295 of 2010, which establishes the conditions for obtaining accreditation for higher education programs: undergraduate and graduate.